Jessicashinjo/python-milestones/01-foundations/resources/FND_10_OOP.md

 For example, in your base class of Animal, you define a general rule of how fast an Animal can walk.
 However, in the derived Lizard class, you can override that rule to give Lizards a slightly different behavior.
 For every leg they have, they can move twice as fast as a generic Animal.

+This is subclass polymorphism - achieved with inheritance.
+Both `Dog` and `Animal` are typed as `Animal` so you have the same type exhibiting different behaviors.

 ```python
 class Animal:
     def __init__(self, name = None, species = None):